aflin/rampart_docs/source/rampart-main.rst

-JavaScript library and added to it is a SQL database, full text search engine, a fast and innovative NOSQL Mmap database, a fast multi-threaded webserver, client functionality via the Curl and crypto functions via Openssl.
+JavaScript library and added to it is a SQL database, full text search engine, a fast and innovative NOSQL Mmap database, a fast multi-threaded webserver, client functionality via the Curl and crypto functions via OpenSSL.
 It attempts to provide performance, maximum flexibility and ease of use through the marriage of C code and JavaScript scripting.